Plain people

 Plain people are Christian groups in the United States, characterized by separation from the world and by simple living, including plain dressing in modest clothing (including head covering for women).
 Many plain people have an Anabaptist background.
 These denominations are largely of German, Swiss German and Dutch ancestry, though people of diverse backgrounds have been incorporated into them.
-Conservative Friends are traditional Quakers who are also considered plain people; they come from a variety of different ethnic backgrounds.
+Conservative Friends are traditional Quakers who are also considered plain people; they come from a variety of ethnic backgrounds.